 Notes and Definitions of Terms

 Catholic: a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will be evidenced by a certificate of baptism in a Catholic Church or a certificate of Reception into the full communion of the Catholic Church.
-This also includes a looked-after child in the process of adoption with a Catholic family, who would have been baptised were it not for his/her status as a child looked after child.
+This also includes a looked-after child in the process of adoption with a Catholic family, who would have been baptised were it not for his/her status as a looked-after child.

 Children Looked After (Children in public care): A “child looked after” is a child who is: